preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Upcoming Release 4.0.0 (Draft)
 ========================================
-*NOTE: These releasnotes are a draft.
+*NOTE: These release notes are a draft.
 Items might be added, altered or removed.*

 New features
 ----------------------------------------
 - Omnia Process Management
-- Communeties 2.0
+- Communities 2.0
 - Improvements on Team Collaboration listings (#116996, #114661, #114870, #117577).
-- Search expereince in header and as a block.
+- Search experience in header and as a block.
 - Pexels as a new Image provider (Please note that this not supported for IE11)
 - Translation workflow
 - Improved Audit Logging UI